B i o g r a p h y

 Tyson Deaton made his Fort Worth Opera debut in the inaugural production of the "Opera Unbound" series with Tom Cipullo's Glory Denied, and is heard conducting the premiere recording this work on the Albany label.
 Lauded as “Best of 2013” in the Washington Post, it was also rated among the “12 Best Full-Length Opera Recordings of 2014” by OperaNews.
 Other digital releases include the Offenbach rarity L'île de Tulipatan (Albany), and with Julia Kogan, "In Jest," (First Hand Records - UK) recorded at Champs Hill.

-Adept on the concert stage as well as in the orchestra pit, Tyson Deaton has partnered with artists including Denyce Graves, Michael Norsworthy, Talise Trevigne, Linda Wang, Judith Kellock, Julie Landsman, Victoria Livengood, Craig Mumm, Othalie Graham, and Sherrill Milnes, among many others.
+Adept on the concert stage as well as in the orchestra pit, Tyson Deaton has worked with musical forces ranging from intimate to those including the Louisville Orchestra, Fort Worth Symphony, Alabama Symphony, Anchorage Symphony, and The American Modern Orchestra.
+He has partnered with artists including Denyce Graves, Michael Norsworthy, Talise Trevigne, Linda Wang, Judith Kellock, Julie Landsman, Victoria Livengood, Craig Mumm, Othalie Graham, and Sherrill Milnes, among many others.
 Along with Steven LaBrie, he collaborated with the Jessica Lang Dance Company on a staged version of Die Schöne Müllerin at the Brooklyn Academy of Music, “render[ing] the score with compelling artistry,” according to the New York Times.

 Deaton has been presented in recital alongside Matthew Grills at the John F. Kennedy Center for the Performing Arts, which included Benjamin Britten's Canticle I, one of the featured events celebrating that composer's centenary.
 He performs regularly with baritone Matthew Worth: their most recent program touches three centuries of the American musical heritage.
 A fervent advocate for the music of our time, Deaton has commissioned a number of works including David T. Little's setting of